onfido/onfido-sdk-ui/ONFIDO_STUDIO.md

 ### 1. WorkflowRun

-You must request a workflow run before you initialise the SDK
+You must request a [workflow run](https://documentation.onfido.com/#create-workflow-run) before you initialise the SDK, including the workflow_id and applicant_id in the request body.

-`Post /v3.4/workflow_runs` Starts a workflow run.
-The request body must include the workflow_id and applicant_id.
-Returns a “workflow_run_id”.

 ```shell
 $ curl -X POST https://api.onfido.com/v3.4/workflow_runs/ \